 The Three Screws

-Looking at a mounted hinge with the door open, you'll see the hinge arm attached to a mounting plate on the cabinet frame.
+Essentially, if you are looking at a mounted hinge with the door open, you'll see the hinge arm attached to a mounting plate on the cabinet frame.
 In fact, the three screws control:

 Screw 1: In/Out (Depth)